michelesr/thesis/src/ts.md

 In particular, the `firefox` and `chrome` containers are linked to `hub` for registering and to `proxy` in order to access the web application.
 The `e2e` tests is linked with the `hub` in order to allow the forwarding of test requests.
-This new configuration file has been called `docker-compose-test.yml` and is used to run the tests from the Makefile:
+This new configuration file has been called `compose/test.yml` and is used to run the tests from the Makefile:

     ...

+    test-cat.yml: docker-compose.yml compose/test.yml
+            @cat docker-compose.yml compose/test.yml > test-cat.yml

+    ...

+    test: test-info test-unit test-integration test-e2e
+            @echo 'All tests passed!'

+    ...

-    test-e2e:
+    test-e2e: test-cat.yml
             @echo 'End-to-end test: running protractor'
-        @docker-compose -f docker-compose-test.yml up -d
+            @docker-compose -f test-cat.yml up -d
             @sleep 5
-        @docker-compose -f docker-compose-test.yml run --rm e2e
+            @docker-compose -f test-cat.yml run --rm e2e

     ...

+The `test-cat.yml` file is generated as concatenation of `docker-compose.yml` and `compose/test.yml` and is used by the `test-e2e` objective of the Makefile as configuration file of Docker Compose.
 The `@` is used as command prefix to avoid their printing on the console.
 The `sleep 5` is used to wait 5 seconds after containers start in order to made their processes initiate correctly before sending requests to them.

 ![Testing containers linking with application containers](images/test-containers.eps)